US FDA authorises first COVID-19 shot for young kids

 Only a few other countries, including China, Cuba and the United Arab Emirates, have so far cleared COVID-19 vaccines for children in this age group and younger.

-The FDA authorised a 10mg dose of Pfizer's vaccine in young children, lower than the 30 micrograms in the original vaccine for those age 12 and older.
+The FDA authorised a 10-microgram dose of Pfizer's vaccine in young children, lower than the 30 micrograms in the original vaccine for those age 12 and older.

+Advisers on the FDA panel said a lower dose could help mitigate some of the rare side effects after paying close attention to the rate of heart inflammation, or myocarditis, that has been linked to both Pfizer and Moderna vaccines, especially in young men.

+The regulator said on Friday that known and potential benefits of the Pfizer vaccine in individuals aged between 5 and 11 outweigh the risks.

 Pfizer and BioNTech said their vaccine showed 90.7 per cent efficacy against the coronavirus in a clinical trial of children aged 5 to 11.

-The companies expect data from a clinical trial in children ages 2 to 4 years by year end.
+"This is a day so many parents, eager to protect their young children from this virus, have been waiting for," Pfizer Chief Executive Albert Bourla said in a statement

-The United States started vaccinating teens between ages 12 and 17 with the vaccine in May.
-Vaccination coverage among children in that age group is lower than in older groups, according to the CDC.
+The United States started administering the vaccine to teens between ages 12 and 17 in May.
+Vaccination coverage among the age group is lower than in older groups, according to the CDC.

-Pfizer's vaccine was the first to be authorised for emergency use in the United States in December last year for those aged 16 and older.
-It gained clearance for the 12 to 15 age group in May and was granted full US approval in August.
+Pfizer's vaccine was the first to be authorised for emergency use in the United States in December last year for those age 16 and older and was granted full US approval in August.

+Earlier this week, Moderna reported interim data showing that its vaccine generated a strong immune response in children ages 6 to 11 years.
+It is awaiting a US regulatory decision on the authorisation for children between ages 12 and 17.

 BOOKMARK THIS: Our comprehensive coverage of the COVID-19 pandemic and its developments